Holiday rentals in Oslo

 Northwest of the city centre, the sprawling landscaped Vigeland Sculpture Park boasts 200 eye-catching sculptures and a dramatic fountain at its heart.
 A short ferry ride from the harbour takes you to the Bygdøy peninsula, where you can wander along sandy beaches or visit the open-air Norwegian Museum of Cultural History.

-When is the best time to stay in a vacation rental in Oslo?
+The best time to stay in a holiday rental in Oslo

 There’s no doubt that Oslo’s climate is Scandinavian, but its location in southern Norway moderates the weather’s extremes.
 In the summer, sunset only occurs at 11 p.m., and temperatures grow warm enough to go swimming in the fjord, with a few genuinely hot spells in the weeks around late June’s midsummer festivities.
 The shoulder seasons are a pleasant combination of mild temperatures and lower visitor numbers.
 While Oslo is milder than the Arctic regions of Norway, temperatures are cold over the winter months, often dipping below freezing and then some, with long, dark days and snow covering the buildings.
 The city comes alive at Christmas with festive decorations and a market with traditional wooden stalls.
 As the country’s capital city, Oslo hosts a packed programme of events, such as Norway Constitution Day on 17 May, marked by a colourful parade through the streets, and the major music festival of Øyafestivalen in August in Tøyen Park.